-The majestic Coast Redwood is perhaps the Santa Cruz Mountains defining natural characteristic, dominating all but its tallest peaks and ridges.
+The majestic Coast Redwoods are perhaps the Santa Cruz Mountains most defining natural characteristic, dominating all but its tallest peaks and ridges.
 This ancient and magnificent tree is an icon of modern environmentalism, its story is one of tragedy and survival.
 Here in the Santa Cruz Mountains, though, the endangered species thrive once again.

 These green giants genuinely deserve their status as California’s co-State Tree (sharing the honor with its cousin, the giant sequoia).
 The ten tallest trees in the world are all coast redwoods, known to botanists and biologists as Sequoia sempervirens, which for non-Latin speakers means “forever living” or “forever green.”
 Although sadly ours don’t get quite so tall here, likely due to the somewhat drier climate compared to near the California-Oregon border where the champions grow, we do however have some that tower over 300 feet.

 The individual trees can live for more than two millennia, as the 2,200-year-old round at Henry Cowell Redwoods State Park will attest.
 The roots may be much older than that, as they stay in the ground after the ancient giants fall to continue the cycle anew.
 In fact, virtually all redwoods grow from existing root systems, and even right out of the sides of other trunks, rather than sprouting from seeds.
 This fascinating but common quirk of the redwoods is referred to as a “reiterated trunk,” and some old growth specimens boast dozens of them.